Experience Good Travel with Marriott Bonvoy in Asia Pacific | Business

-As a global industry leader, Marriott's sustainability and social impact platform, Serve 360: Doing Good in Every Direction, guides the company's commitment to make a positive and sustainable impact wherever it does business, delivering value for associates, customers, owners, the environment, and communities around the world in support of the United Nations Sustainable Development Goals (SDGs).
-Marriott International is committed to be an enabler of positive connections, bringing the benefits of good travel to its guests, associates, and communities in Asia Pacific.
+As a global industry leader, Marriott's sustainability and social impact platform, Serve 360: Doing Good in Every Direction, guides the company's commitment to making a positive and sustainable impact wherever it does business, delivering value for associates, customers, owners, the environment, and communities around the world in support of the United Nations Sustainable Development Goals (SDGs).
+Marriott International is committed to being an enabler of positive connections, bringing the benefits of good travel to its guests, associates, and communities in the Asia Pacific.

-About Marriott Bonvoy Marriott Bonvoy, Marriott International's travel program, comprises the company's portfolio of 30 hotel brands and home rental offering Homes & Villas by Marriott International.
+About Marriott Bonvoy Marriott Bonvoy, Marriott International's travel program comprises the company's portfolio of 30 hotel brands and home rental offering Homes & Villas by Marriott International.
 Members can earn and redeem points for stays and accelerate the points they earn with co-branded credit cards from JP Morgan Chase and American Express.
 The program offers exclusive member experiences and destination tours and adventures on Marriott Bonvoy Moments.
-When members book direct on Marriott.com they receive perks including free and enhanced Wi-Fi and exclusive member-only rates, and on the Marriott app they enjoy mobile check-in and checkout, Mobile Requests and, wherever available, Mobile Key.
+When members book directly on Marriott.com they receive perks including free and enhanced Wi-Fi and exclusive member-only rates, and on the Marriott app, they enjoy mobile check-in and checkout, Mobile Requests, and, wherever available, Mobile Key.
 To enroll for free or for more information about Marriott Bonvoy, visit MarriottBonvoy.com.
 To download the Marriott app, go here.
-Travelers can also connect with Marriott Bonvoy on Facebook, Twitter and Instagram.
-PWRPWRPWR
+Travelers can also connect with Marriott Bonvoy on Facebook, Twitter, and Instagram.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)